mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 # Recap

 If you recall, in the [last blog post][previous] of the series (which was also the first!) we created a simple program that took a basic [APL][apl-wiki] expression (APL is a really cool array-oriented programming language), tokenized it and then parsed it into an AST, an Abstract Syntax Tree.
-You can test that program online [here][repl-part1].

 With that program, we can turn an expression like `5 6 -⍨ ÷1 2`